freedomofpress/securedrop/docs/install.md

 * You must have three USB sticks — two that will be used for for transferring files, and one that will be used to run the Tails operating system on the `Viewing Station`.

-* Finally, you should have selected three secure passphrases for different components of the `Viewing Station`.
+* Finally, you should have selected two secure passphrases for different components of the `Viewing Station`: one for the persistent volume and one for the PGP keypair.
+If your organization doesn't yet have a good password policy, [you really should have one](http://howto.wired.com/wiki/Choose_a_Strong_Password).

 ## Viewing Station

 The `Viewing Station` will be air-gapped (never connected to the Internet) and will run the [Tails operating system](https://tails.boum.org/).
 Because Tails is a live GNU/Linux distribution that runs off of removable media, this computer does not need a hard drive.

-You will need to create a PGP keypair for the SecureDrop application.
+You will need to create an PGP keypair for the SecureDrop application.
 When sources upload documents, they get encrypted to this public key.
 Journalists use this secret key to decrypt these documents on the `Viewing Station`.
 Additionally, you will add the personal PGP public keys for each journalist to this computer.
 After a journalist is done viewing documents and ready to move them to their `Journalist Workstation` to finish work before publication, you will encrypt the documents with the journalist's public key.

 ### Remove Hard Drive